Egyptian Mau breed information and advice

 Grooming

-Egyptian Maus have short coats with a silky, fine texture so their coats are easy to maintain themselves.
+Egyptian Maus have short curly coats with a silky, fine texture which they groom themselves.
 But, as they love attention, they’ll enjoy a weekly brush with a soft brush or grooming glove.
-Their coats come in three colours with random spots.
-They can be silver with black or grey spots, bronze with dark brown or black spots, or smoke (dark grey with black markings).
-Tails are banded with a dark tip.
+Their teeth should also be brushed regularly to prevent dental disease.

 Training